toneflix/vue-component-pack/packages/vue-place-selector/README.md

 ### Global Registration

-You can make `Vue CSC Selector` available throughout your Vue project.
+You can make `Vue Place Selector` available throughout your Vue project.

 **main.js or main.ts**